awakzdev/kubernetes-docs/README.md

   --namespace ingress-nginx --create-namespace
 ```

-For more information about the ingress-nginx, please refer to the [getting started documententation](https://kubernetes.github.io/ingress-nginx/deploy/)
+For more information about the ingress-nginx installation, please refer to the [getting started documententation](https://kubernetes.github.io/ingress-nginx/deploy/)

 ### 2. Create a deployment for Nginx:
 ```